berniebear/trec_is/feature_tools/readMe.md

 1. If we only want to use the static file, we can just find all words in the .vec file
 1. However, as we want to utilize the subword info to cope with the OOV, we need to use the .bin file
 1. Just run the `bash get_embedding.sh`

+### hashTag

+Use the Fasttext to get the embedding of each hashTag.
+First we collect all hashtags, then run the fasttext on it and get hashtag2vec.
+Then we can process all tweets.
+If a tweet contains more than one hashtags, we choose to average the none-zero vectors of it.

+1. Here we use the fasttext train on tweets, which is provided by the host
+1. Direct run the `bash get_embedding.sh`